Skip to main content

 • Visits to various news studios and the 9/11 Memorial and Museum during our annual trip to New York City; and

-• Guest speakers, particularly working professionals in journalism, advertising, technology and public relations.
+• Guest speakers, particularly working professionals in journalism, advertising, technology, and public relations.

 During their sophomore year, students fulfill a practicum requirement, which allows them to gain professional experience in their chosen fields.
-Past Media students have:

 In all cases, students were able to apply the analytical skills they learned in the program and assess the role that various media played in that organization.